-Food Technology - they apply design processes to investigate, generate, evaluate, iterate and improve design ideas, processes and solutions while cooking.
+In Food Technology, students apply design processes to investigate, generate, evaluate, iterate and improve design ideas, processes and solutions while cooking.
 Students study the ethical, legal, aesthetic and functional factors and the economic, environmental and social impacts on food choice for a sustainable future.
 They develop the knowledge, understanding and skills to become discerning decision-makers.